workingdevshero/markydowny/README.md

 1. Open `index.html` in your web browser
 2. Either:
    - Drag and drop a `.md` or `.markdown` file into the drop zone
+   - Drag and drop a folder containing markdown files
    - Click the "Choose File" button to browse for a file
+3. If you dropped a folder with multiple markdown files, select which one you want to view from the list
-3. Watch your markdown render beautifully!
+4. Watch your markdown render beautifully!
+5. Use the fullscreen button (⛶) for distraction-free reading
-4. Click the "← Back to Drop Zone" button to load another file
+6. Click the "← Back to Drop Zone" button to load another file

 ## Supported File Types